vultr/terraform-vultr-condor/README.md

 While Condor defaults many cluster configurations you are also able to adjust and fine tune the cluster to your specific needs.

-Please refer to the [Terraform Module Registry Docs](https://registry.terraform.io/modules/vultr/condor/vultr/latest) for usage and input details, or see the Usage section below for a quick start.
+Please refer to the
 ## Usage

+Usage and input details can be found in the [Terraform Module Registry Docs](https://registry.terraform.io/modules/vultr/condor/vultr/latest), or use the quickstart below.

 1. Create a `main.tf` file:
 ``` hcl
 # main.tf